Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 Fury X should perform quite a bit faster than the GeForce GTX 1050 in general. (explain)
+Memory BandwidthThe Radeon R9 Fury X, in theory, should perform quite a bit faster than the GeForce GTX 1050 overall. (explain)

-Texel RateThe Radeon R9 Fury X will be a lot (approximately 396%) more effective at texture filtering than the GeForce GTX 1050. (explain)
+Texel RateThe Radeon R9 Fury X will be much (about 396%) faster with regards to texture filtering than the GeForce GTX 1050. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison